Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

-Further from Theorem~\ref{thm:Extended_Tutte_Invariant}, we now discuss the the properties of alternating dimaps that are required, in order to obtain a non-trivial invariant, when at least one of $ x,y,z $ is zero. \begin{theorem} Let $ P=(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ be a parameter sequence such that $ w \ne 0 $ and $ x=y=z=0 $.
-A function $ F $ is an extended Tutte invariant with respect to $ P $ for every alternating dimap $ D $ if and only if
+Further from Theorem~\ref{thm:Extended_Tutte_Invariant}, we now discuss the the properties of alternating dimaps of genus zero that are required, in order to obtain a non-trivial invariant, when at least one of $ x,y,z $ is zero. \begin{theorem} Let $ S=(w,x,y,z,a,b,c,d,e,f,g,h,i,j,k,l) $ be a parameter sequence such that $ w \ne 0 $ and $ x=y=z=0 $.
+A function $ P $ is an extended Tutte invariant with respect to $ S $ for every alternating dimap $ D $ of genus zero if and only if

 with $ a=f=h=0 $. \end{theorem}